humaniverse/geographr/README.md

 To add data sets to the package:

 1. Update `data-raw/query-urls.R`.
+Keep to alphabetical ordering.
 Make sure to build and export the tibble.
 2. Add a file to `data-raw/`.
 See other files for template.
 3. Document the data set in `R/data.R`.
+Keep to alphabetical ordering.
 4. Run `devtools::document()` to export documentation.
 5. Run `devtools::check()` to check for errors/warnings/notes.
 6. Update `LICENSE` by adding the license of the new data set if not